hackclub/jobs/directory/tech_lead.md

 ### Location

+We're flexible and eager to accommodate for the right candidate.
+While we have a preference for in-person and can assist with relocation, we're open to remote options.
 We have an in-person office in Burlington, Vermont where our 8 person team works collaboratively.
-While we have a strong preference for in-person and can assist with relocation, we're flexible and eager to accommodate for the right candidate.

 ### Compensation

-Competitive salary, commensurate with experience.
+$150k-210k, depending on your experience.
 We offer healthcare and 4 weeks paid vacation.

 \- Zach Latta, Executive Director